yamato97/science/protein_allostery.md

 ## "Secret of Life" to "2nd Secrets of Life"

+In 1953, James Watson and Francis Crick discovered their double helix model of DNA.
+However, there remains the question how could DNA double helix made up of only four different nucleotides determine the composition of protein polypeptide chain composed of twenty different amino acids?

+In 1961 Marshall Nirenberg discovered the first tripret, a codon sequence of three DNA bases that codes for one of the twenty different amino acids.
+Then, in five years after his discovory, the entire codon table was completed.

 [DNA: The secret of life](https://www.amazon.com/DNA-Secret-James-D-Watson/dp/0375415467) by James D. Watson, A. Berry, Knopf (ISBN: 978-0375415463)

 [Allostery: an illustrated definition for the 'second secret of life'](https://doi.org/10.1016/j.tibs.2008.05.009) by A. W. Fenton, in Trends in Biochemical Sciences, 33(9) 420-425 (2008)